In some cases you may want to flag certain wells and/or analytes as unreliable, in order to exclude the unreliable data from later analysis.

 - Click the circle/slash icon on the second row:

 - In the Exclude Replicate Group from Analysis popup:

 - Check the box for ENV1 to exclude this analyte.

 - This exclusion will apply to analyte ENV1 in a replicate group that includes only wells A1 and B1, as listed in the Wells field.

 - Click Save.

 - A popup message will explain that the exclusion will run in the background, via the pipeline - you have the option to view the pipeline status log to await completion.
-For this tutorial, just click Yes and continue; this small exclusion will run quickly.
-Return to the results page by clicking View Results.
+For this tutorial, just click No and continue; this small exclusion will run quickly.

 To undo a replicate group exclusion, you would again click on the circle/slash